HellGate-Corporation/Stringfluencer/README.md

 ## License

-StringfluencerX is released under the MIT License.
+Stringfluencer is released under the MIT License.
 See the LICENSE file for more details.